Vunk: Vunk (2009–2015)

-For 14 years the band's members- Victor, Alex, Nicu and Cornel- performed under the name Vank.
+For 14 years, the band's members - Alex Belciu, Victor Cenușă, Cornel Ilie, and Nicu Sârghea - performed under the name Vank.
 After ten years of activity and a four-year break, the band was reinvented under the name Vunk.
-In 2009, after Alex Belciu and Victor Cenusa quit, Bogdan Crucianu joined the band, followed by Gabi Maga in 2010.
-Today Vunk includes Cornel Ilie, Nicu Sarghea, Bogdan Crucianu, and Gabi Maga.
+In 2009, after Belciu and Cenușă quit, Bogdan Crucianu joined the band, followed by Gabi Maga in 2010.
+Today, Vunk includes Cornel Ilie, Nicu Sârghea, Gabi Maga, and Daniel Ionuț Onel.
 Their first single together was "La Orice Ora".
 The music video for this song created a new meme for the band: a broken clock, inscribed with the band's old name, that starts to work only after it receives a "letter transplant".
 Singles from the album include "Dau Alarma", "Prima Noapte", "Artificii Pe Tavan" and "Lacrimi De Coniac".

 In February 2010, Vunk launched the album "Ca Pe Vremuri", and at the end of the year they joined the campaign "Vreau O Tara Ca Afara".
 The latter was a social campaign that aimed to inspire a change in peoples' behavior with the purpose of making Romania a country with a more Western culture and values.
 Less than two weeks after its launch, the campaign was awarded the "Premiul De Excelenta" prize.
 Since 2010, Vunk has been the official ambassador of the Romanian Autism Organization.
 After receiving the title of best pop-rock Romanian band in 2011, the group released the single "Pleaca", a collaboration with singer Antonia.
 The song was #1 on the charts for several weeks.

 In November 2012, at Sala Polivalenta, the band had their biggest concert to date.
 Before a crowd of over 5,000 fans, they launch the album "Nimeni Nu Scapa (Fara Emotii)", which was then promoted in a tour of 12 Romanian cities.
 Their first show at Polivalenta brought to stage important guest singers such as: Andra, Smiley, Antonia, Eric Martin, Puya and Monica Anghel.
 For the first time on the Romanian scene, Vunk used bracelets with colored LEDs that lit simultaneously to create spectacular light effects.
 The idea of giving bracelets to the people present at the concert was also used by Coldplay.

 In 2013, Vunk launched several music videos: "Asa Si", "Doi Somnambuli", and "Pierderea Lor", the last being part of the campaign "Campania Respectului", initiated by Avon, which fights against domestic violence.
 In October, Vunk had its second big concert at Sala Polivalenta, entitled "#asasishow".
 This concert was awarded the prize of Best Romanian Concert.
 In February 2014, Vunk, in collaboration with Andra, launched the music video for "Numai La Doi".
 That year, the band registered two firsts: an acoustic concert, on 10 May, held in the suspended gardens of Promenada Mall Bucharest and a symphonic concert, on 22 June, during the Bucharest Music Film Festival in George Enescu Plaza in Bucharest.
-In the latter concert they were joined by the Royal Camerata and Bucharest Music Orchestra, conducted by bandmaster George Natsis.
+In the latter concert, they were joined by the Royal Camerata and Bucharest Music Orchestra, conducted by bandmaster George Natsis.